Fantasia (singer): Genres

-Achievements
+Legacy and achievements

+Since winning American Idol in 2004, Barrino has won numerous accolades, including a Grammy Award, two Billboard Awards, five NAACP Image Awards and two ASCAP Awards, along with nominations for a Golden Globe Award and a British Academy Film Award.
+She has often been referred to by music critics as "The Queen of Rock Soul".
+VH1 ranked her number 32 out of the 100 Greatest Women in Music (2012).
+She has also been inducted into the North Carolina Music Hall of Fame.
+In 2024, Barrino was named one of the most influential people in the world by Time.
+She is set to receive a star on the Hollywood Walk of Fame in 2025.

-Since winning American Idol in 2004, Barrino has sold over three million records and won numerous awards and accolades, including a Grammy Award, three Billboard Awards, three NAACP Image Awards and two ASCAP Awards.
-Her first single, "I Believe", debuted on the Billboard Hot 100 at number-one, making Barrino the first artist in history to achieve this with a debut single.
-In 2005, Barrino was named the number-one artist of the Adult Urban Contemporary format, according to the December 13, 2005, issue of Billboard magazine.
-In 2012, VH1 ranked her number 32 out of the 100 Greatest Women in Music.
-Barrino was the first artist of any kind to simultaneously hold the top two spots of the top three on the Billboard Hot Adult R&B Airplay.
-Her song, "Truth Is" spent fourteen weeks at the number-one position.
+Her first single "I Believe", debuted on the Billboard Hot 100 at number-one, making Barrino the second artist in history to achieve this with a debut single.
+Barrino was named the number-one artist of the Adult Urban Contemporary format, according to the December 13, 2005, issue of Billboard magazine.
+She was the first artist of any kind to simultaneously hold the top two spots of the top three on the Billboard Hot Adult R&B Airplay; Her song, "Truth Is" spent fourteen weeks at the number-one position.
 Barrino's American Idol performance of the Porgy and Bess standard "Summertime" was named amongst the AOL's 2004 list of greatest television moments.